Installing a Cast Iron Radiator Cost

 Hiring Contractors Checklist for Cast Iron Radiators

-We understand that finding a heating engineer or plumber to install new cast-iron radiators can be daunting.
-With so many things to ensure are covered, it can be difficult to know where to begin.
-We’ve created a handy checklist that you can follow to find the best professional for the job.
+We understand that finding a local heating engineer or plumber when it comes to installing a cast-iron radiator can be difficult.
+As such, we’ve created a handy checklist that you can follow to find the best professional for the job.

-• Do they offer a guarantee or warranty on parts and labour?
+- Do they offer a guarantee or warranty on parts and labour?
+A reputable installer should provide a warranty covering materials and a written guarantee for their work.

 Removing Cast Iron Radiators: Considerations and Costs